TyronSmiteApril/TSA-ebikerentals/README.md

     Player.Functions.RemoveMoney(accountName, totalCharge, 'E-Bike Rental Fee') end
 ```

-## Automatic Removal of Unattended Bikes
-The script includes functionality to automatically remove bikes that have been left unattended for more than 5 minutes.
-This is done to ensure that bikes are not left around the city indefinitely, which helps maintain server performance and a clean game environment.
-There is no fine imposed for failing to return the bike, but players are encouraged to return bikes to a rack.

 ## Development
 Feel free to contribute to the script.
 Pull requests are welcome!
 To make changes: